openstack/python-openstackclient/doc/source/man/openstack.rst

 FILES
 =====

+:file:`~/.config/openstack/clouds.yaml`
+    Configuration file used by the :option:`--os-cloud` global option.

+:file:`~/.config/openstack/clouds-public.yaml`
+    Configuration file containing public cloud provider information such as authentication URLs and service definitions.
+The contents of this file should be public and sharable.  ``clouds.yaml`` may contain references to clouds defined here as shortcuts.

 :file:`~/.openstack`
     Placeholder for future local state directory.
 This directory is intended to be shared among multiple OpenStack-related applications; contents are namespaced with an identifier for the app that owns it.
 Shared contents (such as :file:`~/.openstack/cache`) have no prefix and the contents must be portable.